johncwaters/montana-table-tennis/README.md

 ## Project Structure

-Montana Table Tennis Website is built with with Astro, Tailwind, and Typescript.
+Montana Table Tennis Website is built with with Astro and Tailwind.